 So, when we know what our organisation is going to do, domain and different contexts, how many people we are, production or service or product development, different places in the world, etc., we can set up our organisation.

 BUT, we need to do it by following our set of principles.
 And here we have the extremely big difference to any product, since any organisation in the world, are put together with the same parts (us) to a complex system, which is very different from our products, where we form the parts ourselves to complicated systems.
 And only in the latter case we can use the engineering metaphor with reduction and aggregation, which Dave Snowden clearly brings up in this easy-to-read-blog-post.
-But, regarding the organisational system, we need to solve the root causes, which indirectly means that we do not need to do Dispositional state mapping or any other mapping of the organisation’s current state.
-Dispositional state should only be used, when we do not have the possibility and mandate to solve the root causes ourselves.
+But, regarding the organisational system, we need to dissolve the root causes, which indirectly means that we do not need to do Dispositional state mapping or any other mapping of the organisation’s current state.
+Dispositional state should only be used, when we do not have the possibility or/and mandate to dissolve the root causes ourselves.